-The 22nd Gdańsk Shakespeare Festival will take place from 27th July to 5th August 2018.
+The 22nd Gdańsk Shakespeare Festival will took place from 27th July to 5th August 2018.

 The international Gdańsk Shakespeare Festival

 is one of the key events in European theatre, bringing together performances, workshops and meetings with artists from every corner of the world.
 The Gdańsk Shakespeare Festival showcases today’s most interesting theatrical trends inspired by the works of Shakespeare.
 Since 1997, it has been taking place annually with the Gdańsk Shakespeare Theatre (from 2008) and the Theatrum Gedanense Foundation as the main organisers of the event.

 So far, festival audiences have had a chance to appreciate nearly 400 plays and artistic events brought to the city by artists representing around 40 countries.
 Productions by the world’s greatest theatrical directors have been presented, among them: Peter Brook, Luk Perceval, Elizabeth LeCompte, Lew Dodin, Oskaras Koršunovas, Roberto Ciulli, Robert Sturua, Konstantin Bogomolov, Yoshihiro Kurita, Krzysztof Warlikowski, Jan Klata, Eimuntas Nekrošius, Silviu Purcărete, Romeo Castellucci to mention only a few of the most notable.
 Ever since it launched its activity, the Gdańsk Shakespeare Festival has been an international exchange and discussion platform for theatre admirers and creators.

 For many years now, an impressive educational programme within the Shakespeare Summer Academy has been offered to the youth from Poland and abroad.
 The programme facilitates young people’s interaction with the world’s top class theatre and its creators.